Michigan State University found that 75% of participants improved oral proficiency in 15 hours by using a language learning app1.

 And you can learn in hands-free mode!
 This is a huge advantage for people who want to learn on the go.

 Pimsleur is a great app to learn German for anyone who wants to brush up on their German comprehension skills.

 It’s ideal for people who want to learn on the go, as well as all aural and verbal learners.
-Read our full Pimsleur review.
+Read my full Pimsleur review.

 Another fantastic German app ideal for aural learners is GermanPod 101.

 The app offers podcast-style lessons and useful study tools.

 GermanPod101 delivers its content through audio lessons as well as video clips.